Soham-coder/verification-blog/src/posts/blog/getting-started.md

 	- Transactions to a closed path (for power off or other reasons)
 	- Custom policy
 * It should be able to handle cache coherency
-	- Communication between coherent masters - An additional coherency scoreboard can be developed comprising of masters which access shared data.
-    This access should be properly communicated to all the concerned masters via coherency protocol and returned data must come from memory or cache
+	- Communication between coherent masters - An additional coherency scoreboard can be developed comprising of masters which access shared data.This access should be properly communicated to all the concerned masters via coherency protocol and returned data must come from memory or cache
 	- Proper passing of shared data between coherent masters
 	- Accurate master ACE responses in regards to cache states
 ```